procore-oss/handcuffs/README.md

   }
 end
 ```

-The default phase order in this case is determined by [Tsort](https://github.com/ruby/tsort) (topilogical sort).
-In order to validate the configuration and expected phase order it is reccomended that you check the phase configuration after any changes using the rake task:
+The default phase order in this case is determined by [Tsort](https://github.com/ruby/tsort) (topological sort).
+In order to validate the configuration and expected phase order it is recommended that you check the phase configuration after any changes using the rake task:

 ```ruby
 rake handcuffs:phase_order